Morris Ital: Reputation

 Already outdated by the time it was launched, and continually saddled with build quality problems, the Ital soon gained a poor reputation.
-Although the Itals' reliability was never an issue, as it used tried and tested components, it was said to have similar rust problems to its predecessor, the Morris Marina.
+Although the Ital's reliability was never an issue, as it used tried and tested components, it was said to have similar rust problems to its predecessor, the Morris Marina.
 Despite being designated as a successor to the Marina, surviving Itals are rarer than Marinas today on UK roads due to lower overall production numbers.
-As the value of Morris Itals plummeted in the late 1980s and the 1990s, hundreds, possibly thousands, of functioning Itals were bought by Morris Minor owners.
-These were cannibalised for their 1275cc A+ engines as the Ital was the only rear wheel drive car to be fitted with them.
+As the value of Morris Itals plummeted in the late 1980s and the 1990s, hundreds, possibly thousands, of functioning Itals were bought by Morris Minor owners to be cannibalised for their 1275cc A+ engines and transmissions as the Ital was the only rear-wheel drive car to be fitted with them.
 As of 2023, there are only 56 Morris Itals still taxed and on the roads in the UK, with another 133 Itals declared SORN (Statutory Off-Road Notice).